Spice Up Your Kitchen With A New Look

 Measure the width and height of your back splash area.
 Don't omit any cut-outs (i.e., electrical outlets) unless they are more than a few feet square.

 Purchase Daltile's Egyptian Glass Series, Mediterranean Blue.
 That's the field tile, the main area.
 In the field, each tile is 1" x 1", but don't worry.
 These come pre-mounted on mesh backings that are one foot square.
+Wait.
+How did they do this kitchen back splash?

 At first glance, it looks like it is inset in the wall.
 But before you think, "Ah, I don't have a wall alcove," notice that the inset is actually an off-set: a simple structure of dimensional lumber, drywall, and an off-the-shelf shelf (yes, repetition intended) from your local big box home improvement store.
 It's quick work for a handyman, or a couple of weekends for the ambitious DIY homeowner.
+A bold kitchen back splash design from American Olean.
+The main feature of this back splash is a pair of coordinated harlequin tiles--harlequin, meaning diamond-shaped--called Mink and Smoky Sky.
+Each tile is six inches vertical, three inches horizontal.

 The bottom-most border is Sylvan Accent Strip Rattan, 4" x 8".